k4yt3x/video2x/README.md

 ## Special Thanks

-Appreciations given to the following code contributors:
+Appreciations given to the following personnel who have contributed significantly to the project (specifically the technical perspective).

 - @BrianPetkovsek
 - @SAT3LL
+- @ddouglas87

 ## Related Projects